 Q18.
 What is meant by supersonic speed?

-Supersonic speed means the speed of an object which greater than the speed of sound.
+Supersonic speed means the speed of an object which is greater than the speed of sound.

 Q19.
-State one observation from everyday life which shows that sound travels much more slow than light.
+State one observation from everyday life which shows that sound travels much slower than light.

-One observation from everyday life which shows that sound travels much more slow than light is during monsoons.
+One observation from everyday life, which shows that sound travels much slower than light, is during monsoons.
 We first see the lightning and then hear the sound of thunder.